Reaction mechanism (chemical kinetics)

 Units of the equilibrium constant

-The thermodynamic definition of the equilibrium constant K is
+The thermodynamic definition of the equilibrium constant K (see this advanced level article for derivation) is

 \Delta_rG^{\: o}=-RTlnK